Ayyubid dynasty: Religion, ethnicity and language

 The first known illustrated manuscript of Kalīla wa-Dimna (BNF, Arabe 3465), written in Arabic c.1220 in Egypt or Syria, is generally considered as an Ayyubid work.

-According to Yasser Tabbaa, an anthropologist specializing in medieval Islamic culture, the Ayyubid rulers who reigned in the late 12th-century were far removed from their Kurdish origins, and unlike their Seljuq predecessors and their Mamluk successors, they were firmly "Arabized."
-Arabic culture and language formed the main component of their identity instead of their Kurdish heritage.
 Arabic surnames were much more prevalent among the Ayyubids, a tribe that had already been partially assimilated into the Arabic-speaking world before its members came to power, than non-Arabic names.
 However, the Ayyubids continued their connection with their original homeland, that is Iranic culture.
 As it is evident that Al-Adil along with his son and successor, Al-Mu'azzam Isa spoke Kurdish and maybe even Persian.
 As Al-Mu'azzam Isa ordered the translation of Shahnameh into Arabic, the translation was completed in 1224 by the well-known writer Fath ibn Ali al-Bundari.
 Some Iranic romanticism can be detected in names such as Shahan-Shah, Bahram-Shah, farrukh-Shah and Turan-Shah.
-Under the Ayyubids, many scholars note that Kurmanji gained a privileged status but admit that there is a paucity of evidence due to the lack of written Kurmanji documents from the Ayyubid court.'
+Under the Ayyubids, many scholars note that Kurdish gained a privileged status but admit that there is a paucity of evidence due to the lack of written documents in Kurdish from the Ayyubid period.'
 The Ayyubid Military class often spoke Kurdish and Turkish rather than Arabic.
 Most of the Ayyubid rulers spoke fluent Arabic and a number of them, such as az-Zahir Ghazi, al-Mu'azzam Isa and the minor emirs of Hama, composed Arabic poetry.'
 Al-Salih Ayyub, however, did not write poetry, but was a patron of two great Arab poets, Baha al-Din Zuhayr and Ibn Matrouh.'

 Kurds and free-born Kurdish mercenaries dominated the cavalry and nomadic Turcomans and Arabs filled the ranks of the infantry.
-These groups typically settled in the pastoral areas outside of the cities, the centers of cultural life, and as such they were relatively isolated from the Arabic-dominant urban environment.
+These groups typically settled in the pastoral areas outside the cities, the centers of cultural life, and as such they were relatively isolated from the Arabic-dominant urban environment.
 This isolation allowed them to preserve their traditions.
 Like their Fatimid predecessors, the Ayyubid rulers of Egypt maintained a substantial force of mamluks (military slaves).
 By the first half of the 13th century mamluks were mostly drawn from Kipchak Turks and Circassians and there is strong evidence that these forces continued to speak Kipchak Turkish.